fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Muslims often refer to Muhammad as Prophet Muhammad, or just "The Prophet" or "The Messenger", and regard him as the greatest of all Prophets.
 He is seen by the Muslims as a possessor of all virtues.
 As an act of respect, Muslims follow the name of Muhammad by the Arabic benediction ﷺ   sallallahu 'alayhi wa sallam, (meaning Peace be upon him), sometimes abbreviated as "SAW" or "PBUH".

-Prophet Muhammadﷺ   is regarded as the final messenger and prophet by all the main branches of Islam who was sent by God to guide humanity to the right way (Quran 7:157).
-The Quran uses the designation Khatam an-Nabiyyin 33:40 (Arabic: خاتم النبين) which is translated as Seal of the Prophets.
+Prophet Muhammad ﷺ   is regarded as the final messenger and prophet by all the main branches of Islam who was sent by God to guide humanity to the right way (Quran 7:157).
+The Quran uses the designation Khatam an-Nabiyyin 33:40 which is translated as Seal of the Prophets.
 The title is generally regarded by Muslims as meaning that Muhammadﷺ   is the last in the series of prophets beginning with Adam.
 The belief that a new prophet cannot arise after Muhammad is shared by both Sunni and Shi'i Muslims.
-Believing Muhammadﷺ   is the last prophet is a fundamental belief in Islamic theology.
+Believing Muhammad ﷺ   is the last prophet is a fundamental belief in Islamic theology.

-Prophet Muhammadﷺ   is a role model for all Muslims.
+Prophet Muhammad ﷺ   is a role model for all Muslims.

-Prophet Muhammadﷺ   was the possessor of moral virtues at the highest level, and was a man of moral excellence.
+Prophet Muhammad ﷺ   was the possessor of moral virtues at the highest level, and was a man of moral excellence.
 He represented the 'prototype of human perfection' and was the best among God's creations.
 The 68:4 verse of the Quran says: `And you [Muhammad] are surely on exalted quality of character`.
 Consequently, to the Muslims, his life and character are an excellent example to be emulated both at social and spiritual levels.
 The virtues that characterize him are modesty and humility, forgiveness and generosity, honesty, justice, patience, and, self-denial.

 According to biographers, Prophet Muhammad ﷺ   lived a simple and austere life often characterized by poverty.
 He was more bashful than a maiden, and was rare to laugh in a loud voice; rather, he preferred soft smiling.
 Ja'far al-Sadiq, a descendant of prophet Muhammad ﷺ   and an acclaimed scholar, narrated that prophet Muhammad ﷺ   was never seen stretching his legs in a gathering with his companions and when he would shake hands, he would not pull his hand away first.
 It is said that during the conquest of Mecca, when prophet Muhammad ﷺ   was entering into the city riding on a camel, his head lowered, in gratitude to God, to the extent that it almost touched the back of the camel.
 He never took revenge from anyone for his personal cause.
 He maintained honesty and justice in his deeds.